Australian central bank cuts key interest rate to 0.1%

 Output in most countries remains well short of pre-pandemic levels and recent virus outbreaks pose a downside risk to the outlook, particularly in Europe, Lowe said.

+Most major economies have slashed interest rates to near record low levels and deployed massive central bank stimulus to help their economies weather the coronavirus pandemic.

-The Australian economy contracted during the first half of the calendar year, although Lowe said official data will reveal growth in the September quarter.
+The Australian economy contracted during the first half of the calendar year, although Lowe said the economy had “increased solidly” during the September quarter.
+Official data for the quarter have yet to be released.

+Treasurer Josh Frydenberg said the interest rate cut plus the bank's bond yield target complemented his government's AU$507 billion ($357 billion) commitment in pandemic support to the economy.

+“We’re seeing some positive signs as jobs are coming back and restrictions are eased,” Frydenberg told reporters.
+“But it will be a long, hard and bumpy road for the Australian economy and, indeed, for the global economy.”

 St. George Banking Group Chief Economist Hans Kunnen said the bank's intervention would help create jobs, give borrowers greater confidence and keep the Australian currency competitive for exporters.

-“The board is very conscious of the high levels of unemployment and something needs to be done,” Kunnen told Australian Broadcasting Corp.
+“The board is very conscious of the high levels of unemployment and something needs to be done,” Kunnen said.
 “We’re in the deepest recession that we’ve had since the ’30s.”

 Expanding the bank's investment from three-year government bonds to five and 10-year bonds eases borrower fears of interest rates climbing again.